ykopatko/logs-archive-api/README.md

 To search for logs:

 - By Content: You may assume any word as a keyword.
-So, just simply input a word or phrase in the 'content' parameter.
+Just simply input a word or phrase in the 'content' parameter.
 - By Timestamp: Use the format YYYY-MM-DDTHH:MM:SSZ (e.g., 2023-08-05T10:00:00Z).
 The date precedes the T character, followed by the time.
 You have the ability to input start_datetime and end_datetime to apply the time diapason.